mlc-ai/mlc-llm/docs/get_started/mlc_chat_config.rst

     ]
   }

-The following fields contains meta-data that affects system behaviors.
+The following fields contain the meta-data which affect system behaviors.

 ``model_lib``
   The necessary model library to launch this model architecture.
-We recommend reuse model lib when possible.
+We recommend reuse model library when possible.
-  For example, all llama-7b models can use `vicuna-v1-7b-q4f32_0`.
-So you can distribute llama-7b weight variants and still use them in prebuilt MLC chat apps
+  For example, all LLaMA-7B models can use `vicuna-v1-7b-q4f32_0`.
+So you can distribute LLaMA-7B weight variants and still use them in prebuilt MLC chat apps.

 ``local_id``
-  A key that uniquely identifies the model within an app.
-This is also used by command line flags to specify which model to run.
+  Uniquely identifying the model in application.
+This is also used by command line interface app to specify which model to run.

 ``tokenizer_files``
-  List of files needed by tokenizer.
+  List of tokenizer files of the model.

-The following parameters can be customized to change the behavior of the model:
+The following fields can be customized to change the behavior of the model:

 ``conv_template``
   The name of the conversation template that this chat uses.
-For more information, refer to the section on conversation structure (:ref:`struct-conv`).
+For more information, please refer to :ref:`conversation structure <struct-conv>`.

 ``temperature``
   The temperature applied to logits before sampling.
 The default value is ``0.7``.
 A higher temperature encourages more diverse outputs, while a lower temperature produces more deterministic outputs.

 ``repetition_penalty``
-  This parameter controls the likelihood of the model generating repeated texts.
+  The repetition penalty controls the likelihood of the model generating repeated texts.
 The default value is set to ``1.0``, indicating that no repetition penalty is applied.
 Increasing the value reduces the likelihood of repeat text generation.
-However, setting a high ``repetition_penalty`` may result in the model generating meaningless text.
-The ideal choice of repetition penalty depends on the specific model.
+However, setting a high ``repetition_penalty`` may result in the model generating meaningless texts.
+The ideal choice of repetition penalty may vary among models.

-  For more details on how repetition penalty controls text generation, please consult the `CTRL paper <https://arxiv.org/pdf/1909.05858.pdf>`_.
+  For more details on how repetition penalty controls text generation, please check out the `CTRL paper <https://arxiv.org/pdf/1909.05858.pdf>`_.

 ``top_p``
   This parameter determines the set of tokens from which we sample during decoding.
-The default value is set to 0.95.
+The default value is set to ``0.95``.
 At each step, we select tokens from the minimal set that has a cumulative probability exceeding the ``top_p`` parameter.

   For additional information on top-p sampling, please refer to this `blog post <https://huggingface.co/blog/how-to-generate#top-p-nucleus-sampling>`_.